MarkusG/setter/notes.md

 It looks like an epsilon of 0.6% of the arc length gives us good enough data *for this test image*.
 I'll have to see later on how it behaves on a more varied data set.

+Fuck it, trying to get a live histogram with matplotlib is way harder than it needs to be.
+It seems like live updating any other plot is relatively straightforward, but not for a histogram because we can't reset the underlying data on it.
+I'll just draw it in the terminal.

+My love of histograms has misled me.
+I might as well just try to classify the shapes and highlight them in the video output accordingly, and then I can see how accurate the polygon method is.